National Telephonists’ Day is celebrated on 10th March each year as this was the date that the very first ever telephone call was made.

+Sir Alexander Graham Bell (3rd March 1847 – 2nd August 1922) was a renowned scientist, inventor, engineer and innovator.
 His father, grandfather, and brother had all been associated with work on elocution and speech and both his mother and wife were deaf, which profoundly influenced his life’s work.

-Sir Alexander Graham Bell began to experiment with hearing devices and in 1876 created the first US patent for the telephone.
+He began to experiment with hearing devices and in 1876 created the first US patent for the telephone.
 On 10th March 1876, he spoke into the device that he had invented and famously said “Mr Watson, come here, I want to see you”.
 This became the first crystal-clear, two-way telephone call!

 National Telephonists’ Day was an industry first when it was first launched back in 2014.

 Teams now come together every year to mark this day in many innovative ways to recognise telephonists in all industries.
 Here are a few thoughts from some professionals about why this day is important to them, but in particular this year: